-The Washtenaw County/ City of Ann Arbor Blueprint to End Homelessness Objectives & Action Steps are included in the 2010 Continuum of Care chart on the following page.
+The Washtenaw County/ City of Ann Arbor Blueprint to End Homelessness Objectives & Action Steps are included in the 2012 Continuum of Care chart on the following page.

-Objectives to End Chronic Homelessne Baseline (Current Level) eric ment in onths eric ement Numeric Achievement n 10 years and Move Families and Individuals to Permanent Housing How are you going to do it?
+Objectives to End Chronic Homelessness and Move Families and Individuals to Permanent Housing 2011 Local Action Steps Numeric Achievement in 12 months Numeric Achievement 15 years Numeric Achievement n 10 years How are you going to do it?
 List action steps to be completed within the next 12 months.
-Base (Curren Numeric Achievement i 12 months Numeric Achievement in 5 years Numeric Achieveme in 10 years Create new PH beds for chronically homeless persons.
+Baseline (Current Level) Nu Achiev 12 r Nu Achie in 5 yea Nui Achie Create new PH beds f homeless persons. or chronically 1.
 Acquire 6 new units of permanent supportive housing dedicated to the CH population as a part of the 10-year strategic plan to acquire 100 new CH units.
 Note: The baseline number does not match the number provided in the Chart I:PSH because Chart I instructions asked for the number of beds designated for or occupied by CH individuals (55).
 The baseline number includes only the CH-occupied beds that are designated for CH (19).
 19 Beds 25 Beds 60 Beds 100 Beds 2.
-Increase percentage of homeless persons staying in PH over 6 months to at least 71%. ons staying in PH over 6 months to Occurring Disorders and Substance Abuse Workgroup.
-86% 86.5% 87.5% 3.
-Increase percentage of homeless persons moving from TH to PH to at lea 61.5%.
+Increase percentage of persons staying in PH of at least 71%.
+Finalize and begin implementation of the Action Plan of the Centralized Homeless Response and Prevention Workgroup.
+Finalize and begin implementation of the Action Plan of the Co-Occurring Disorders and Substance Abuse Workgroup.
+Increase the community's investment in supportive services for people in supportive housing by raising \$350/year for 2 years for 70 new units of housing.
+85.5% 86% 86.5% 87.5% 3.
+Increase percentage persons moving from Th 61.5%.
 Implement Housing First for Homeless Families.
 Add 6 units of PH through "Housing NOW", a PSH project for homeless youth.
 Add 4 units of PSH through a MSHDA-funded project to serve survivors of domestic violence.
 79.5% 80% 80.5% 81.5% 4.
-Increase percentage of homeless persons employed at exit to at least 18%.
+Increase percentage persons employed at ex 18%.
 Employment Workgroup produces report to identify gaps in the community regarding employment.
 Hold a Roundtable Discussion with relevant community participants, such as Michigan Works!, to review report.
 52% 52.5% 53% 54% 5.
-Ensure that the CoC has a functional HMIS system.
-Test and implement the advanced reporting tool (ART).
+Ensure that the CoC h HMIS system. as a functional Test and implement the advanced reporting tool (ART).
 Create existing monthly data quality reports and CoC outcome measurement reports in the ART.
 Train agency administrators and case managers to run reports in ART.
-Complete formal site visits to monitor compliance with HMIS data and technical standards for 25% of programs each year.
+Complete formal site visits to monitor compliance with HMIS data and technical standards for 80% of programs each year.
 Collect self-evaluations for each program/agency annually.
 Increase HMIS bed coverage to 98%.
-94 % Bed Cover-age 98 % Bed Cover-age 100 % Bed Cover-age 100 % Bed Cover-age Increase the number of supportive housing units funded with support from the community, as described in WHA Action Plan (Baseline = 47 units).
-Implement integrated funding plan in support of the Washtenaw Housing Alliance's 500-Unit Action Plan 117 I 200 500
+94 % Bed Coverage 98 % Bed Coverage 100 % Bed Coverage 100 % Bed Coverage 1.
+Increase the number housing units funded wi the community, as descraction Plan (Baseline = 47 units). th support from Implement integrated funding plan in support of the Washtenaw Housing Alliance's 500-Unit Action Plan 117 1 200 500